hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 interactive job, don't forget to add ``-X`` option to your `srun` or `salloc` command and keep in mind that the GUI will necessarily be less responsive.

 Now you can start both interactive and independent batch jobs with the previously configured cluster profile.
-Follow the steps below to submit a job.
+In both cases, you request a number of threads, either using the `parpool` or `batch` function.
+Under the hood, Matlab launches a Slurm job to request resources of the system.
+Different from submitting a Slurm job yourself, there is no direct way to specify the number of nodes and cores.
+Matlab just requests a number of tasks, and the system gives whatever available, meaning that cores could be spread out over a number of nodes, while they could easily fit in a single node.

 Interactive job
 ***************